ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 You can restore a volume from a backup snapshot of a data volume in multiple ways.

 - You can restore a data volume when you provision an instance.
-During provisioning, you can select a nonbootable backup snapshot to create a data volume hat is then attached to the instance as auxiliary storage.
+During provisioning, you can select a nonbootable backup snapshot to create a data volume that is then attached to the instance as auxiliary storage.
 - You can restore a data volume when you want to add more storage to an existing instance.
 - You can restore a data volume to create a stand-alone volume, which you can attach to an instance later.